 I put a lot of work into optimizing the internationalization of the huge site construct, constructing and implemented anti-spam algorithms and evangelizing SEO throughout the company.
 I really enjoyed the time with my colleagues.
 When Dailymotion decided to follow a geographically centered approach in 2016, i.e. continuing only NYC and Paris offices, I took a new opportunity…

-Chapter V – Building
+Chapter V – Higher

 I’m very proud to call myself part of Atlassian from 2017 on.
 Don’t worry about not knowing the name, I didn’t either.
 It’s the company that brings you Jira, Hipchat, Bitbucket, etc. ;-).